SpectreJan/refugium-rs/README.md

 rather than just a bunch of commands.

 ## State
 The App is really really Pre-Alpha.
-Usage is pretty much limited to writing down unstructured thoughts and listing all old thoughts in chronological order.
+It now can store one's thoughts and put them into categories!
+You can also delete old thoughts one by one.
+The Journal is stored in json files in the user dict in the source tree.
+Lazy af Jan now thinks (while editing this README), that it should get stored somewhere else...I'll put it in [Further Development](#further-development)
 There is also some serious dead code, e.g. journal.rs is useless right now as I am in the middle of a rewrite.

 ## Prerequisites
 1. cargo
 2. rustc > 1.29

+Via cargo it also pulls:

+1. serde
+2. serde_derive
+3. serde_json

 That should be it for the moment.
 ```